Expensify/App/docs/articles/expensify-classic/settings/Set-Notifications.md

 ## How can I be sure that emails from Expensify are legitimate and not spam?

-Expensify's emails are SPF and DKIM-signed, meaning they are cryptographically signed as coming from us and are not spam.
+Expensify's emails are SPF and DKIM-signed, meaning they are cryptographically signed and encrypted to prevent spoofing.

 ## Why do legitimate emails from Expensify sometimes end up marked as spam?